Taipei MRT & New Taipei Circular Line Guide

 Number of Stations21 total; 10 between Taipei & Taoyuan Airport

-Train FrequencyPeak: Every 2–4 minutes
+Train FrequencyPeak: Every 2 – 4 minutes

-Off-peak: Every 4–7 minutes
+Off-peak: Every 4 – 7 minutes

 After 11 PM: every 12 minutes

-Transfer to the Taoyuan Airport MRT through New Taipei Industrial Park (Y), Beimen and Taipei Main Station (BL), and Sanchong (O) stations.
+Transfer to the Taoyuan Airport MRT through New Taipei Industrial Park (Y), Beimen and Taipei Main Station (BL), and Sanchong (O) Stations.
 The “Purple Line” will take you to Taoyuan International Airport Terminals One and Two.

 If you keep going, depart from the Taoyuan HSR Station and either take the train or visit the massive outdoor Gloria Outlets shopping center.

-Future approved and planned lines for the Taipei Metro include [5, 6]:
+Future approved and planned lines for the Taipei Metro include [2, 3]:

 Circular Line Ph.
-IIApprovedUndergroundNew Taipei Industrial Park–Jiannan Rd.Dapinglin–Taipei Zoo
+IIApprovedUndergroundNew Taipei Industrial Park – Jiannan Rd.Dapinglin – Taipei Zoo

 Circular Line Ph.
-IIIPlannedUnknownJiannan Rd.–Taipei Zoo
+IIIPlannedUnknownJiannan Rd. – Taipei Zoo

 Wanda-Zhonghe-Shulin Line Ph.
 IApproved50/50Connects CKS Station to the Orange Line (Huilong)

-Red Line ExtensionApprovedUndergroundXianshang–Yucheng Park
+Red Line ExtensionApprovedUndergroundXianshang – Yucheng Park

 Wanda-Zhonghe-Shulin Line Ph.
 IIApprovedElevatedFinishes Ph.
 1

-Shezi, Shilin & Beitou Light Rail Transit Network PlannedLight Rail Transit (LRT)North–South Route & East–West Route
+Shezi, Shilin & Beitou Light Rail Transit Network PlannedLight Rail Transit (LRT)North – South Route & East – West Route

-Planned and approved Taipei Metro stations.
+Planned and approved Taipei MRT stations.

 Here’s a map of the planned metro stations: